TonyMPeluso/transformer_dashboard/README.md

 ##🔍 How to Use the Dashboard

-Choose the analysis year (e.g., 2030, 2035, 2046)
+- Choose the analysis year (e.g., 2030, 2035, 2046)

-Adjust charging behaviour:
+- Adjust charging behaviour:

-Level 1 vs Level 2 charging mix
+  - Level 1 vs Level 2 charging mix

-Share of charging done in the evening
+  - Share of charging done in the evening

-View peak transformer loads over time
+- View peak transformer loads over time

-Click the chart → map updates for that time point
+- Click the chart → map updates for that time point

-Explore spatial patterns:
+- Explore spatial patterns:

-Where charging demand concentrates
+  - Where charging demand concentrates

-Which transformers face the highest evening peaks
+  - Which transformers face the highest evening peaks

-How risk evolves across years and behaviours
+### 🔄 App Demo (GIF)

 ## 🧪 Use Cases
 ### For Utilities